 There’s very little risk and oh-so-much reward when it comes to bundling products, especially from a profit standpoint.
 Buyers like getting a savings deal by purchasing a bundle that’s less expensive than purchasing products individually, and you get increased profits either by a higher volume of sales or by moving slow-moving items (or both).
 Plus, there’s less competition for the Buy Box, which is another route to increased profit margins.

-And if it’s not as profitable as you’d like, you can always break apart bundles and go back to selling items individually or experiment with different bundles.
+If it’s not as profitable as you’d like, you can always break apart bundles and go back to selling items individually or experiment with different bundles.

 If you’re going to bundle products, remember that each bundle requires a new listing.